Belisario: Performance history

 The opera's popularity continued through the 19th century, with stagings in 31 cities both in Europe and America.
 Its first performance in London took place on 1 April 1837, but it only reached the United States on 29 July 1843 in Philadelphia and later in New York on 14 February 1844.

-After an 1899 performance in Coblenz, the opera disappeared.
+After an 1899 performance in Koblenz, the opera disappeared.